Leverege/deprecated-microchip-avr-iot/README.md

 ## View your live data!

 And that's it!
-If you've edited your device with the Microchip editor, you should see live data flowing to your new Firebase app at \<your-project-id\>.firebaseapp.com/device/\<your-device-uid\>.
+If you've edited your device with the AVR START rapid development tool, you should see live data flowing to your new Firebase app at \<your-project-id\>.firebaseapp.com/device/\<your-device-uid\>.